-Bull Terriers are known for their strong and muscular bodies, therefore if your Bull Terrier is underweight, this is cause for concern.
+Bull Terriers are known for their strong and muscular bodies, therefore if your Bull Terrier is skinny, this is cause for concern.
 Poor nutrition, parasites, health conditions, and stress can all cause a Bull Terrier to be underweight.
 In this post, we'll look at why your Bull Terrier can become underweight and what you can do to help them get back on track.

 Before we go into the reasons for an underweight Bull Terrier, let's have a look at what a healthy weight for this breed looks like.
 A healthy adult Bull Terrier should weigh between 22-32kg (50-70lbs) or 10-15kg (22-33lbs) in a miniature version, with males being somewhat bigger than females.
 If your Bull Terrier is significantly below this weight range, it's time to take action.

 One of the most common reasons your Bull Terrier may be skinny is a lack of nutrients.
 This might occur if they're not getting enough food, eating the incorrect foods, or have a health condition that makes it difficult for them to absorb nutrients from their diet.
 Feeding them a diet insufficient in essential nutrients, vitamins, and minerals can lead to a number of health concerns including muscle weakness, skin and coat issues, and a weakened immune system.